They're two common primers used by shooters all over the world but do you know what the difference is between centerfire vs. rimfire primers?

 It might not be an advantage enjoyed by many shooters, but you can reload centerfire cartridges.
 By having a removable primer, centerfire cartridges can be reused multiple times.
 However, Berndan primers, which have the anvil as part of the main case, can wear down, reducing their usability at a faster pace.

 Price depends on many factors(there are centerfire products that can be cheaper than certain rimfire cartridges), but in general centerfire ammunition tends to be more expensive.
 Quite frankly, you pay more to get more: more case, more propellant, more bullet.
 All of this adds up to more money.

 Although this is a positive for many firearms enthusiasts, centerfire ammunition tends to have a bigger boom.
 If you are shooting for casual target practice in the country, you are more likely to disturb your neighbors firing a centerfire round.
-There can also be greater damage to ears, although it’s recommended that shooter wear ear protection regardless of cartridge size.
+There can also be greater damage to ears, although we recommended that shooters wear ear protection regardless of cartridge size.

 - Stronger Recoil

 With a louder boom also comes a stronger kick, and some shooters may prefer the light recoil of a rimfire cartridge.
 There is a general theory that rimfire is too small for personal defense, but some shooters, especially smaller people, may prefer the light tap of a rimfire shot as opposed to the hard kick of a centerfire.